Kaizen-Game-Works/perforce-docker/README.md

 ./p4_verify.sh
 ```

-Now schedule backups to choose a time to perform the P4 backups
+Now schedule backups to choose a time to perform the P4 backups.
+Note that this script is setup configured to only offer nightly builds.
+Customise as needed, or just inspect the script and setup your own cron job if you don't want it once per night.
 ```bash
 cd utils/backup
 ./schedule_backup
 ```

-And now run schedule verify to choose a time to perform the P4 verify
+And now run schedule verify to choose a time to perform the P4 verify.
+Note that this script is setup configured to only offer weekly verifications.
+Customise as needed, or just inspect the script and setup your own cron job if you don't want it once per week.
 ```bash
 cd utils/verify
 ./schedule_verify